Robert Baird, MSc, MDCM, FRCPSC, FACS

 Pete Tonseth, MD, MRCPC

-Dr. Tonseth is a Clinical Assistant Professor in the UBC Department of Radiology, he is currently on staff as a Nuclear Medicine Physician in the Functional Imaging Department at the BC Cancer Agency and is the Education Leader for the Medical Undergraduate Ultrasound Program .
-He has recently been appointed the Director of the UBC Radiology International Outreach Program and, in the past, Dr. Tonseth has been involved in providing teleradiology support globally in Canada, US, and Australia.
+Dr. Tonseth is a Clinical Assistant Professor in the UBC Department of Radiology, he is currently on staff as a Nuclear Medicine Physician in the Functional Imaging Department at the BC Cancer Agency and is the Education Leader for the Medical Undergraduate Ultrasound Program.
+He is the Co-Director of the UBC Radiology Global Outreach Program along with Dr. Tanya Martin.
+In the past, Dr. Tonseth has been involved in providing teleradiology support globally in Canada, US, and Australia.
 Some of his past research includes PET/CT imaging in radiotherapy for lung and breast cancer patients.

 Nancy Van Laeken, MD, FRCSC